 What constitutes ‘urgent’ will have to be decided on a case-by-case basis.
 The court has specified the work they consider as ‘urgent', means that solicitors can still assist you in seeking urgent protective orders (such as interim interdicts) and any necessary and urgent orders related to child contact and residence.

-If you want more information or you would like to explore this option, please call our legal helpline to discuss your situation.
+If you want more information or you would like to explore this and other options, please call our legal helpline to discuss your situation.

 This depends on the child contact arrangements in place and various factors.
 We have published answers to common questions around child contact here.